elicia4/linux_notes/tools/usermod.md

 [***go back to README***](README.md)

-The command is used to modify users.
-E.g.
+The command is used to modify users:

     # add a user to a group
     sudo usermod -aG group user